 Developing Good Mental Health Habits

 There are many ways to improve mental health.
-These include reducing harmful behavior, such as alcohol and other drug use, and developing healthy habits such as regular exercise.
-You must be aware of, and working on, your physical, social, mental and spiritual life.
+These include reducing harmful behavior such as substance abuse and developing healthy habits like regular exercise and mindfulness.
+Be aware of and work on your physical, social, mental, and spiritual life.
 Yoga, time with friends, or other healthy activities not related to law school are essential.

 Overcoming Stigma and Lack of Resources

-Your law school may have resources in place to help students with mental health.
+Your law school may have resources in place to help students manage stress in healthy ways.
 Unfortunately, many law schools still do not devote adequate attention to student mental health.
-In some law schools, students themselves have taken the lead and created student-run wellness groups.
-Yet, even if available, many students discover it is difficult to admit that they could use help.
+In some law schools, students themselves have taken the lead and created student-run wellness and support groups.
+But many students find it difficult to admit that they need help.

 It is important to know that you are not alone.
 Law school is stressful, but overwhelming anxiety and depression are not necessary to succeed in school or a legal career.
 Despite its reputation, law school is not an endurance test of how much misery you can stomach.
 Admitting that you need to devote some time to your health is not a sign of weakness.

 A Note on the Character and Fitness Requirement